scandum/fluxsort/README.md

 Large array optimizations
 -------------------------
-For partitions larger than 32768 elements fluxsort obtains the median of 64, 128, 256, 512, or 1024.
-It does so by copying random elements to swap memory, filtering out half by utilizing the median of 4, sorting two halves of the remaining elements with quadsort, and returning the center right element using a binary search.
+For partitions larger than 2048 elements fluxsort obtains the median of 32, 64, 128, 256, 512, or 1024.
+It does so by copying random elements to swap memory, sorting two halves with quadsort, and returning the center right element using a binary search.

 Small array optimizations
 -------------------------